meetmakwana19/intelligence-hub-api/README.md

-# Node.js Microservice Starter
+# Node.js API starter

 ## What's this?
-A microservice starter framework based on [nest.js].
+A API starter kit based on [nest.js].
 Use it as a base for building Node.js microservices.

 It is recommended to understand [nest.js fundamentals] before attempting to develop new features using this starter.